Back to National Guide

 In Victoria, tiling-only work is covered by a single-trade exemption, meaning a tiler does not need VBA registration for tiling work alone.
 However, if the tiling is part of a broader renovation involving multiple trades, registration as a domestic builder is required.

-• Confirms that waterproofing must be completed by a licensed waterproofer before they start
+• That waterproofing will be completed and inspected at the mandatory hold point by a licensed waterproofer before they start

-You can search the VBA practitioner register if you want a registered builder managing a larger renovation.
+You can search the VBA practitioner register if you want a registered builder managing a larger renovation project.

 How We Calculate